tudorian95/Minimath/README.md

 ### I) Execute runDeploy.bat script
-This is the recommended way to deploy the app, easy double click option :D
+This is the recommended way to deploy the app, easy double click option :D However, this implies the user having administrator access to the system, which might not always be the case.
+A second option would be to manually execute 'WindowsDeploy.sp1'.
+See the 'notes' section if you encounter any issues.

 ### II) Manually building the app
 Select a folder in which you want to download the repository, 'cd' to said folder path and then run these commands in a new Powershell session: